Xentrk/x3mRouting/README.md

     2 192.168.1.153 iPad
     1 192.168.1.154 Lenovo-Laptop

-If an existing **/jffs/configs/x3mRouting_client_rules** file exists, a backup copy of the existing **x3mRouting_client_rules** file is made by appending the timestamp to the existing file.
-You only need to run this script if you have made changes to DHCP static assignments or accidentally deleted the **/jffs/configs/x3mRouting_client_rules** file.
+If an existing **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file exists, a backup copy of the existing **x3mRouting_client_rules** file is made by appending the timestamp to the existing file.
+You only need to run this script if you have made changes to DHCP static assignments or accidentally deleted the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file.

 #### x3mRouting_client_nvram.sh
 **x3mRouting_client_nvram.sh** is the second script to run.
-This script will create the nvram files (e.g. **/jffs/configs/ovpnc1.nvram**) for OpenVPN clients in the **/jffs/configs** directory based on the interface assignments in **/jffs/configs/x3mRouting_client_rules**.
-An nvram file will not be created in the **/jffs/configs/** directory for LAN clients assigned to use the WAN interface.
+This script will create the nvram files for VPN Clients in the **/jffs/addons/x3mRouting** directory based on the interface assignments in **/jffs/scripts/x3mRouting/x3mRouting_client_rules**.
+An nvram file will not be created in the **/jffs/addons/x3mRouting/** directory for LAN clients assigned to use the WAN interface.

-Similar to the firmware, the next step is to bounce the OpenVPN Client interface to have the routing assignments take effect.
-This is accomplished by selecting the **“Apply”** button on the OpenVPN Client screen you assigned the LAN client to.
+Similar to the firmware, the next step is to bounce the VPN Client interface to have the routing assignments take effect.
+This is accomplished by selecting the **“Apply”** button on the OpenVPN Client Screen you assigned the LAN client to.
 Alternatively, you can bounce the WAN interface by selecting the **“Apply”** button on the WAN screen.
-Restarting the WAN will also restart any active OpenVPN clients.
-There is a slight delay before the OpenVPN Client becomes active.
-Check the OpenVPN Client status using the OpenVPN Status page.
+Restarting the WAN will also restart any active VPN clients.
+There is a slight delay before the VPN Client becomes active.
+Check the status of each VPN Clent using the OpenVPN Status Screen.

 The routing rules for LAN Clients will automatically be applied upon a system boot.
-You only need to rerun **x3mRouting_client_nvram.sh** and bounce the OpenVPN client if you have made LAN Client interface assignment changes in the **/jffs/configs/x3mRouting_client_rules** file.
+You only need to rerun **x3mRouting_client_nvram.sh** and bounce the VPN Client if you have made LAN Client interface assignment changes in the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file.

-### [2] ~ OpenVPN Client GUI, OpenVPN Event & Routing Script
+### [2] OpenVPN Client GUI, OpenVPN Event & x3mRouting.sh Script
-As part of this project, you can also choose to download and install a modified OpenVPN Client screen to selectively route IPSET lists thru an OpenVPN Client.
-You can't use the screen to route IPSET lists to the WAN interface.
-Use method 3 instead.
+As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists thru a VPN Client.
+You can't use the screen to route IPSET lists to bypass the VPN Client and route to the WAN interface.
+Use option 3 instead.
+See the **[3] OpenVPN Event & x3mRouting.sh Script** section below for information about the OpenVPN Event and x3mRouting.sh script.

-[@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
+[@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client Screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
 I greatly appreciate his generosity in providing the modified code and allowing me to include it in the project.

 #### OpenVPN Client Screen ~ Policy Routing Section
 ![Policy Routing Screen](https://github.com/Xentrk/x3mRouting/blob/master/Policy_Routing_Screen.PNG "Policy Routing Screen")